Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 \subsubsection{Circuits in the conformal group in $d\geq 2$}

-As we have just shown in Sec.~\ref{sec.2dcft}, the computation of Nielsen's complexity is a challenging task for infinite-dimensional quantum systems as the number of generators to consider is infinite.
-However, a simplification occurs if a system in question realizes a finite dimensional symmetry group~$G$.
-This leads to soluble instances of the Nielsen's complexity, as envisioned originally in~\cite{Magan:2018nmu}.
-In this context, the global conformal group $\mathrm{SO}(d,2)$ associated with symmetries of the vacuum of CFTs in $d$ spacetime dimensions plays a key role in connection to holography, since it coincides with the local isometries of AdS spacetime.
+While it is helpful to use the conformal algebra to generate circuits, as we have seen above, the calculations are still quite challenging for two dimensional CFTs as the conformal group in this case has an infinite number of generators.
+The problem simplifies for higher dimensional CFTs because the conformal group is finite dimensional.
+The global conformal group $\mathrm{SO}(d,2)$ associated with symmetries of the vacuum of CFTs in $d$ spacetime dimensions also plays a key role in connection to holography, since it coincides with the local isometries of higher-dimensional AdS spacetime.
 Within the setup discussed in Sec.~\ref{sec.2dcft} this corresponds to the subgroup\footnote{The global conformal group for CFTs living in two spacetime dimensions, $\mathrm{SO}(d,2)$, factorizes into a product of two $\mathrm{SO}(1,2)$.
-The Virasoro generators considered in Sec.~\ref{sec.2dcft} correspond to one of these~$\mathrm{SO}(1,2)$.
-The other $\mathrm{SO}(1,2)$ originates from the remaining independent component of the energy-momentum tensor operator being $\frac{1}{2}T_{tt} - \frac{1}{2}T_{t\sigma}$.} of the Virasoro algebra associated with the generators $L_{-1}$, $L_{0}$ and $L_{1}$.
+The Virasoro generators considered in Sec.~\ref{sec.2dcft} contain (among other things) one of these~$\mathrm{SO}(1,2)$.
+The other $\mathrm{SO}(1,2)$ originates from the remaining independent component of the energy-momentum tensor operator: $ \bar{T} \coloneqq \frac{1}{2}T_{tt} - \frac{1}{2}T_{t\sigma}$.} of the Virasoro algebra associated with the generators $L_{-1}$, $L_{0}$ and $L_{1}$.

-This framework is similar to the qubit setup discussed in Sec.~\ref{sec.Nielsen.intro}, with the exception that we now consider a unitary representation of a (possibly non-compact) Lie group $G$.\footnote{One can always build a unitary and finite-dimensional representation of a Lie group by using Euclidean generators.} For concreteness, a generic trajectory on the conformal group can be constructed out of the generators $P_\mu$, $D$, $L_{\mu\nu}$ and $K_\mu$ (translations, dilatations, rotations and special conformal transformations) as follows,
+This framework is similar to the qubit setup in Sec.~\ref{sec.Nielsen.intro}, with the exception that we now consider a unitary representation of a (possibly non-compact) Lie group $G$.\footnote{One can always build a unitary and finite-dimensional representation of a Lie group by using Euclidean generators.} For concreteness, a generic trajectory on the conformal group can be constructed out of the generators $P_\mu$, $D$, $L_{\mu\nu}$ and $K_\mu$ (which generate translations, dilatations, rotations and special conformal transformations, respectively) as follows,